 But where in the room is the baby?
 Is it near a window, or on the opposite side of the room from the window?

 Let’s say the baby is near the wall opposite the window.
-This is not ideal, but for the sake of this exercise let’s say we don’t want to wake the baby by moving it, so we have no choice.
+This isn’t ideal, but for the sake of this exercise let’s say we don’t want to wake the baby by moving it, so we have no choice.

 Now you say, well that’s okay, I’ll leave the ISO low, because I’ll just brighten the photo afterwards on the computer.
 Here’s the catch with that…

-The more you have to adjust the exposure in post production, the more the quality will be affected.
+The more you have to use your software’s exposure tool to brighten an image, the more the quality will be affected.
 I’m not talking about minor adjustments.
-I mean when you look at a photo and it is just so obviously dark that you have to brighten it.
+I mean when you look at a photo and it’s just so dark that you really have to brighten it.